MalikG15/psbt_analyzer/readme.md

 You can test the PSBT Analyzer a couple of ways:

 ## Starting the Program via the CLI
-You can execute the program in 1 of two ways:
+You can execute the program in one of two ways:

 1. Passing in a base64 encoded PSBT directly in the CLI
 ```